intervade/trident-walkthrough/slicer.md

 (insert picture)

 ## I don't want to make the file
 Understandable, modeling everything can get tedious.
 You can try to find something that'll fit your needs from websites like [thingiverse] or [printables], among other websites you can search for on google.
+Check the license to know if you can use it for research or only for personal use.

 ## First time slicer setup
 This includes setting up profiles for both the Aquila and the Trident, since it can be done together.
 [If the computer you're going to use to slicer the file has not set it up yet, click here].